 “Cheddar or Colby cheese?
 Never!”
 So I tried it folks.
 I replaced our yellow cheese with queso Oaxaca.
-Feel free to use your cheese of choice or maybe top each muffin with different cheeses to see which one you like best.
+Feel free to use your cheese of choice or maybe top each of the capirotada muffins with different cheeses to see which one you like best.

 “Where is the grajea (sprinkles)?”
 I added sprinkles just for you.
 And have to admit I love the pop of color!

 “My mom adds tomato and onion to her capirotada.”
 Ok, that’s where I draw the line folks.
 I didn’t want to add savory ingredients to my recipe, so instead I replaced with golden raisins rather than traditional dark raisins.